apluslms/aplus-manual/interactive_code/guide.rst

 Installing dependencies
 -----------------------
 It is possible to set up the environment in which the interactive code runs.
-In the case of python, this is done by setting up a git repostiory with a requirements file.
+In the case of python, this is done by setting up a git repository with a requirements file.
 It is also possible to define your own modules in the repository, which can then be imported in interactive code segments.
-The repostiory is set with a configuration option, see the next section.
+The repository is set with a configuration option, see the next section.
 For a minimal example, see `requirements <https://github.com/binder-examples/requirements>`_.

 Configuration
 -------------